Fellow Agricultural Education Teachers, (I realize this is a bit lengthy, but please take the time to read these reminders about the convention)

-Available at the registration desk will be concert tickets for $20 each, and copies of the 2012 FFA Theme DVD (Grow) for $5 each.
+Available at the registration desk will be concert tickets for $20 each, and copies of the 2011 FFA Theme DVD (I Believe) for $5 each.
 Registration will accept cash or checks made to the Georgia FFA Association.
-Again this year, each chapter will have 2 convention program books in your packet, regardless of how many people you registered.
+NEW THIS YEAR….each chapter will have 2 convention program books in your packet, regardless of how many people you registered.
 Extra program books will be available for pick-up as needed in the Registration area at no charge.

 • Medical Authorization Form